juaryimami/Helpjuice-front-end-test/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# To Do list Project
+# Front End Test project From Helpjuice

 In this project, I set up my dynamic form web page.
 My goal was add the functionality to add and remove each slot from their group and also removing the group one by one.